ernichechelski/requirements/README.md

 Current status 💡

-1️⃣✅parsing swift source code
+1️⃣ ✅ parsing swift source code

-2️⃣✅parsing `reqfile`
+2️⃣ ✅ parsing `reqfile`

-3️⃣✅requiments fullfillment raport printed into standard output
+3️⃣ ✅ requiments fullfillment raport printed into standard output

-4️⃣🔴distribute this tool by homebrew
+4️⃣ ✅  distribute this tool by homebrew

-5️⃣🔴generate nicely formatted raport file (HTML, Markdown)
+5️⃣ ✅  generate nicely formatted raport file (HTML, Markdown)

-How it works?
+## How it works?

 You need
 - file named `reqfile` with listed all requirements with following format